lanl-ansi/Juniper.jl/docs/src/options.md

 **Attention:**
 The default values might change in the future after several tests were executed to determine the best overall options.

+## Tolerance

+### atol::Float64 [1e-6]

+This tolerance is used to check whether a value is integer or not and is used in the feasibility pump.
+More information about the feasibility pump can be found [here](#Feasibility-Pump-1).

 ## Branching

 ### branch_strategy::Symbol [:StrongPseudoCost]